cgranier/preparecms/README.md

 ### Usage:

-`
-php preparecms.php filename
+`php preparecms.php filename`
-`

 where *filename* is the monthly report you downloaded from your YouTube CMS.

 NOTE: YouTube gives you a zipped report to download.
-Extract the csv from zip file and use that.
+Extract the csv from the zip file and use that.

 ### It does five things: